Michael's Staff Favorites

 One of today's very best story writers returns with Tenth of December, his fourth collection of short fiction.
 George Saunders builds off the minimalism of Raymond Chandler, but wields far more vibrant and darkly comic tools.
 The litrtle worlds he creates are vivid, as are the characters who populate them.
 Whether writing of ordinary suburban pre-teens or convicts in a bizarre psychiatric research facility, Saunders digs into both the pathos and the joy of life.

-A Visit from the Goon Squad By Jennifer Egan Cover Image
+A Visit from the Goon Squad: Pulitzer Prize Winner By Jennifer Egan Cover Image

 $18.00